Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 | Undo-Redo | Robust, multi-level	| To be created by the user	| Provided |
 | Application-specific dialog boxes	|    | To be created by the user  |	To be created by the user |

+OCAF uses other modules of Open CASCADE Technology — the Shape  is implemented with the geometry supported by the <a href="#user_guides__modeling_data">Modeling Data</a> module and the viewer is the one provided with the <a href="#user_guides__visualization">Visualization</a> module.
+Modeling functions can be implemented using the <a href="#user_guides__modeling_algos">Modeling Algorithms</a> module.

 The relationship between OCAF and the Open CASCADE Technology (**OCCT**) Object Libraries can be seen in the image below.

-@figure{/user_guides/ocaf/images/ocaf_image003.svg, "OCAF Architecture"}
+@figure{/user_guides/ocaf/images/ocaf_image003.svg, "OCCT Architecture"}

 In the image, the OCAF (Open CASCADE Application Framework) is shown with black rectangles and OCCT Object Libraries required by OCAF are shown with white rectangles.

 The subsequent chapters of this document explain the concepts and show how to use the services of OCAF.

-@section occt_ocaf_2 Basic Concepts

-@subsection occt_ocaf_2_1 Overview
+@subsection occt_ocaf_1_2 Architecture Overview

-In most existing geometric modeling systems, the data structure is shape driven.
-They usually use a brep model, where solids and surfaces are defined by a collection of entities such as faces, edges etc., and by attributes such as application data.
-These attributes are attached to the entities.
-Examples of application data include:

-  * color,
-  * material,
-  * information that a particular edge is blended.

-A shape, however, is inevitably tied to its underlying geometry.
-And geometry is highly subject to change in applications such as parametric modeling or product development.
-In this sort of application, using a brep (boundary representation) data structure proves to be a not very effective solution.
-A solution other than the shape must be found, i.e. a solution where attributes are attached to a deeper invariant structure of the model.
-Here, the topology itself will be one attribute among many.

-In OCAF, data structure is reference key-driven.
-The reference key is implemented in the form of labels.
-Application data is attached to these labels as attributes.
-By means of these labels and a tree structure they are organized in, the reference key aggregates all user data, not just shapes and their geometry.
-These attributes have similar importance; no attribute is master in respect of the others.

-The reference keys of a model - in the form of labels - have to be kept together in a single container.
-This container is called a document.

-@image html /user_guides/ocaf/images/ocaf_image004.png  "Topology-driven vs. reference key-driven approaches"
-@image latex /user_guides/ocaf/images/ocaf_image004.png  "Topology-driven vs. reference key-driven approaches"

-@subsection occt_ocaf_2_2 Applications and documents

-OCAF documents are in turn managed by an OCAF application, which is in charge of:
+OCAF provides you with an object-oriented Application-Document-Attribute model consisting of C++ class libraries.

+@image html ocaf_wp_image003.png "The Application-Document-Attribute model "
+@image latex ocaf_wp_image003.png "The Application-Document-Attribute model "

+@subsubsection occt_ocaf_1_2_1 Application

+The *Application* is an abstract class in charge of handling documents during the working session, namely:
-  * Creating new documents
+  * Creating new  documents;
-  * Saving documents and opening them
+  * Saving documents and opening them;
   * Initializing document views.

-Apart from their role as a container of application data, documents can refer to each other; Document A, for example, can refer to a specific label in Document B. This functionality is made possible by means of the reference key.

-@subsection occt_ocaf_2_3 The document and the data framework

-Inside a document, there is a data framework, a model, for example.
-This is a set of labels organized in a tree structure characterized by the following features:
-  * The first label in a framework is the root of the tree;
-  * Each label has a tag expressed as an integer value;
-  * Sub-labels of a label are called its children;
-  * Each label which is not the root has one father – label from an upper level of the framework;
-  * Labels which have the same father are called brothers;
-  * Brothers cannot share the same tag;
-  * A label is uniquely defined by an entry expressed as a list of tags (entry) of fathers from the root: this list of tags is written from right to left: tag of label, tag of its father, tag of father of its father,..., 0 (tag of the root label).

-@image html /user_guides/ocaf/images/ocaf_image005.png "A simple framework model"
-@image latex /user_guides/ocaf/images/ocaf_image005.png "A simple framework model"

-In the above figure inside the circles are the tags of corresponding labels.
-Under the circles are the lists of tags.
-The root label always has a zero tag.

-The children of a root label are middle-level labels with tags 1 and 3.
-These labels are brothers.

-List of tags of the right-bottom label is "0:3:4": this label has tag 4, its father (with entry "0:3") has tag 3, father of father has tag 0 (the root label always has "0" entry).

-For example, an application for designing table lamps will first allocate a label for the lamp unit (the lamp is illustrated below).
-The root label never has brother labels, so, for a lot of lamps in the framework allocation, one of the root label sub-labels for the lamp unit is used.
-By doing so, you would avoid any confusion between table lamps in the data framework.
-Parts of the lamp have different material, color and other attributes, so, for each sub-unit of the lamp a child label of the lamp label with specified tags is allocated:

-  * a lamp-shade label with tag 1
-  * a bulb label with tag 2
-  * a stem label with tag 3

-Label tags are chosen at will.
-They are just identifiers of the lamp parts.
-Now you can refine all units: set to the specified label geometry, color, material and other information about the lamp or it’s parts.
-This information is placed into special attributes of the label: the pure label contains no data – it is only a key to access data.

-The thing to remember is that tags are private addresses without any meaning outside the data framework.
-It would, for instance, be an error to use part names as tags.
-These might change or be removed from production in next versions of the application, whereas the exact form of that part might be what you wanted to use in your design, the part name could be integrated into the framework as an attribute.

-@image html /user_guides/ocaf/images/ocaf_image006.png
-@image latex /user_guides/ocaf/images/ocaf_image006.png

-So, after the user changes the lamp design, only corresponding attributes are changed, but the label structure is maintained.
-The lamp shape must be recreated by new attribute values and attributes of the lamp shape must refer to a new shape.

-@image html /user_guides/ocaf/images/ocaf_image007.png
-@image latex /user_guides/ocaf/images/ocaf_image007.png

-The previous figure shows the table-lamps document structure: each child of the root label contains a lamp shape attribute and refers to the sub-labels, which contain some design information about corresponding sub-units.

-The data framework structure allows to create more complex structures: each lamp label sub-label may have children labels with more detailed information about parts of the table lamp and its components.

-Note that the root label can have attributes too, usually global attributes: the name of the document, for example.

-As in the case of the table lamp example above, OCAF documents aggregate a battery of ready-to-use attributes, which represent typical data used in CAD.
-This data includes not only the Shape attribute, but a wide range of Standard attributes corresponding to the following types:

-  * Geometric attributes
-  * General attributes
-  * Relationship attributes
-  * Auxiliary attributes

-@subsubsection occt_ocaf_2_3_1 Documents
+@subsubsection occt_ocaf_1_2_2 Document

-Documents offer access to the data framework and manage the following items:
+  The document, implemented by the concrete class  *Document*, is the container for the application data.
+Documents offer access to the data framework and serve the following purposes:

   * Manage the notification of changes
   * Update external links
   * Manage the saving and restoring of data
   * Store the names of software extensions.
   * Manage command transactions
   * Manage Undo and Redo options.

-@subsubsection occt_ocaf_2_3_2 Shape attribute

-The shape attribute implements the functionality of the OCCT topology manipulation:
-  * reference to the shapes
-  * tracking of shape evolution

-@subsubsection occt_ocaf_2_3_3 Standard attributes
+  Each  document is saved in a single flat ASCII file defined by its format and  extension (a ready-to-use format is provided with  OCAF).

+  Apart from their role as a container of application data, documents can refer to each other; Document A, for example, can refer to a specific label in Document B. This functionality is made possible by means of the reference key.

+@subsubsection occt_ocaf_1_2_3 Attribute

+  Application data is described by **Attributes**, which are instances of  classes derived from the *Attribute* abstract class, organized according to the OCAF Data  Framework.

+  The <a href="#occt_ocaf_3">OCAF Data Framework</a> references aggregations of attributes using  persistent identifiers in a single hierarchy.
+A wide range of  attributes come with OCAF, including:

-Several ready-to-use base attributes already exist.
-These allow operating with simple common data in the data framework (for example: integer, real, string, array kinds of data), realize auxiliary functions (for example: tag sources attribute for the children of the label counter), create dependencies (for example: reference, tree node)....
+  * <a href="#occt_ocaf_6">Standard attributes</a> allow operating with simple common data in the data framework (for example: integer, real, string, array kinds of data), realize auxiliary functions (for example: tag sources attribute for the children of the label counter), create dependencies (for example: reference, tree node)....;

-@subsubsection occt_ocaf_2_3_4 Visualization attributes
+  * <a href="#occt_ocaf_5">Shape attributes</a> contain the geometry of the whole model or its elements including reference to the shapes and tracking of shape evolution;
+  * Other  geometric attributes such as **Datums** (points, axis and plane) and **Constraints** (*tangent-to, at-a-given-distance, from-a-given-angle, concentric,* etc.)
+  * User  attributes, that is, attributes typed by the application

-These attributes allow placing viewer information to the data framework, visual representation of objects and other auxiliary visual information, which is needed for graphical data representation.
+  * <a href="#occt_ocaf_7">Visualization attributes</a> allow placing viewer information to the data framework, visual representation of objects and other auxiliary visual information, which is needed for graphical data representation.

-@subsubsection occt_ocaf_2_3_5 Function services

-Where the document manages the notification of changes, a function manages propagation of these changes.
+  * <a href="#occt_ocaf_8">Function services</a> — the purpose of these attributes is to rebuild  objects after they have been modified (parameterization of models).
+While the document manages the notification of changes, a function manages propagation of these changes.
 The function mechanism provides links between functions and calls to various algorithms.

-@image html /user_guides/ocaf/images/ocaf_image008.png "Document structure"
-@image latex /user_guides/ocaf/images/ocaf_image008.png "Document structure"
+In addition,  application-specific data can be added by defining new attribute classes; naturally, this changes the standard file format.
+The only functions that have to be implemented are:
+    * Copying the  attribute
+    * Converting  it from and to its persistent homologue (persistence is briefly presented in the paragraph <a href="#occt_ocaf_9a_3">Persistent Data Storage</a>)

+@subsection occt_ocaf_1_3  Reference-key model

+  In most existing geometric modeling systems, the data are topology driven.
+  They usually use a boundary representation (BRep), where geometric models are defined by a collection of faces, edges and vertices, to which application data are attached.
+Examples of data include:

+  * a color;
+  * a material;
+  * information that a particular edge is blended.

+  When the geometric model is parameterized, that is, when you can change the value of parameters used to build the model (the radius of a  blend, the thickness of a rib, etc.), the geometry is highly subject to change.
+  In order to maintain the attachment of application data, the geometry must be  distinguished from other data.

+  In OCAF, the data are reference-key driven.
+It is a  uniform model in which reference-keys are the persistent identification of  data.
+All **accessible** data, including the geometry, are implemented as attributes attached to reference-keys.
+  The geometry becomes the  value of the Shape attribute, just as a number is the value of the Integer and  Real attributes and a string that of the Name attribute.

+  On a single reference-key, many attributes can be  aggregated; the application can ask at runtime which attributes are available.
+  For example, to associate a texture to a face in a geometric model, both the face and the texture are attached to the same reference-key.

+@image html ocaf_image004.png "Topology driven versus reference-key driven approaches"
+@image latex ocaf_image004.png "Topology driven versus reference-key driven approaches"

+ Reference-keys can be created in two ways:

+  * At  programming time, by the application
+  * At runtime,  by the end-user of the application (providing that you include this capability  in the application)

+  As an application developer, you generate reference-keys in order to give semantics to the data.
+  For example, a function building a  prism may create three reference-keys: one for the base of the prism, a second  for the lateral faces and a third for the top face.
+  This makes up a semantic  built-in the application's prism feature.
+  On the other hand, in a command  allowing the end-user to set a texture to a face he/she selects, you must create  a reference-key to the selected face if it has not previously been referenced in any feature (as in the case of one of the lateral faces of the prism).

+  When you create a reference-key to selected topological  elements (faces, edges or vertices), OCAF attaches to the reference-key  information defining the selected topology — the Naming attribute.
+  For example,  it may be the faces to which a selected edge is common to.
+  This information, as  well as information about the evolution of the topology at each modeling step (the modified, updated and deleted faces), is used by the naming algorithm to  maintain the topology attached to the reference-key.
+As such, on a  parametrized model, after modifying the value of a parameter, the reference-keys still address the appropriate faces, even if their geometry has  changed.
+  Consequently, you change the size of the cube shown in the figure 2 above, the user texture stay attached to the right face.

+  <b>Note</b> As Topological naming is based on the reference-key and attributes such as Naming
+  (selection information) and Shape (topology evolution  information), OCAF is not coupled to the underlying modeling libraries.
+  The  only modeling services required by OCAF are the following:

+  * Each  algorithm must provide information about the evolution of the topology (the  list of faces modified, updated and deleted by the algorithm)
+  * Exploration  of the geometric model must be available (a 3D model is made of faces bounded  by close wires, themselves composed by a sequence of edges connected by their  vertices)

+  Currently, OCAF uses the Open CASCADE Technology  modeling libraries.

+  To design an OCAF-based data model, the application  developer is encouraged to aggregate ready-to-use attributes instead of defining new attributes by inheriting from an abstract root class.
+  There are two major advantages in using aggregation  rather than inheritance:

+  * As you don't  implement data by defining new classes, the format of saved data provided with OCAF doesn't change; so you don't have to write the Save and Open functions
+  * The application can query the data at runtime if a particular attribute is  available

+**Summary**

+  * OCAF is  based on a uniform reference-key model in which:
+    * Reference-keys provide  persistent identification of data;
+    * Data, including geometry, are  implemented as attributes attached to reference-keys;
+    * Topological naming maintains the  selected geometry attached to reference-keys in parametrized models;
+  * In many  applications, the data format provided with OCAF doesn't need to be extended;
+  * OCAF is not  coupled to the underlying modeling libraries.

-@section occt_ocaf_3 Data Framework Services
+@section occt_ocaf_3 The Data  Framework

-@subsection occt_ocaf_3_1 Overview
+@subsection occt_ocaf_3_1 Data Structure

-The data framework offers a single environment in which data from different application components can be handled.

-This allows you to exchange and modify data simply, consistently, with a maximum level of information, and with stable semantics.
+  The OCAF Data Framework is the Open CASCADE Technology  realization of the reference-key model in a tree structure.
+It offers a single environment where data from different application components can be handled.
+This allows exchanging and modifying data simply, consistently, with a maximum level of information and stable semantics.

 The building blocks of this approach are: